What we know about the coaches, administrator accused of taking bribes in college admissions scandal

 In the spring of 2018, prosecutors say, Meredith met with the father of another prospective student in a Boston hotel room and agreed to designate the man's daughter as a women's soccer recruit in exchange for $450,000.
 The father agreed and gave Meredith $2,000 in cash as a down payment.
 The meeting was recorded by FBI agents.

 Meredith's charges include conspiracy to commit wire fraud and honest-services wire fraud.
+The Hartford Courant reported that Meredith has agreed to plead guilty and has been cooperating with the federal investigation since April 2018.

 "As the federal charging document makes clear, the Department of Justice believes that Yale’s Office of Undergraduate Admissions has been the victim of a crime perpetrated by its women’s soccer coach, who is no longer at the university," the university said in a statement. " ...
 The Office of Undergraduate Admissions relies on varsity coaches to provide honest and expert evaluations of individual applicants’ athletic accomplishments and potential to contribute to a varsity team.
 The Admissions Committee considers these evaluations alongside the other components of an applicant’s file, but only students whose applications demonstrate their ability to succeed in the academic and residential components of the Yale experience are admitted."